s-j-pearce/HND-VG-ZSL-AMAZING-ANIMAL-RESCUE/README.md

 ## I. Project Overview
 We have been contracted by ZSL (Zoological Society of London) to design and produce an educational game based around the greenhouse gas chain for 4 different products, Plastic Bottles, Mobile Phones, Beef and Electronics that are left on stand-by.
 The game is to be used in classes the ZSL run at London Zoo for 11-16 year olds, the first of which will be run on the 14th November 2017.
 We will be having regular meetings with the client to collect feedback on our ideas and keep the client satisfied.
+#### Aims:
+* To create a fun game
+* To make it interactive
+* To educate the students
+* To raise awareness
+#### Objectives:
+1. To finish the Design documentation by Monday 16th October 2017
+2. To finish all of the proposal documentation by monday 16th October 2017
+3. To finish the development and building of the game by Sunday 29th October 2017
+4. To make sure the game has been tested and is ready for shipping to the clinet by Monday 6th November 2017
 ### Cost:
 There were a few things in relation to cost in order to complete the project.
 * The first thing we will look at is time, as we were working for free the cost for our time equates to £0.